 There’s nothing more comforting than gathering with loved ones and tucking into a hearty lunch on a Sunday.
 And whether you’re looking for a traditional roast dinner with all the trimmings or something a little lighter, there are plenty of restaurants in Northumberland to explore.

 If you’re ready to fuel up with a Sunday lunch on your Northumberland getaway, take a look at some of our favourite pub grub, fine dining, and alternative recommendations.
+From festive Christmas Sunday lunch options and classic winter warmers, to dog friendly venues, seasonal spring and summer menus packed with local produce, our region offers the best Sunday lunches to enjoy.

 Round off your week in Northumberland with a Sunday lunch